xbcsmith/epr-workshop/05-epr-service/03-curl.md

 # Curl

-In this section of the workshop we will be using curl to make requests to the Event Provenance Registry.
+In this section of the workshop we will use curl to make requests to the Event Provenance Registry.

 ## Create using the REST API